Prostitution in Cameroon: Legal situation

 Section 343 of the Criminal Code criminalises "Whoever, of either sex, engages habitually for gain, in sexual intercourse with others."
 The punishment is imprisonment of 6 months to 5 years and a fine.
 As 'habitual' is difficult to prove, this law is rarely enforced.
 The same section also prohibits solicitation.

 Section 294 of the code criminalises "Whoever procures, aids or facilitates another person's prostitution, or shares in the proceeds of another person's prostitution, whether habitual or otherwise, or who is subsidised by and person engaging in prostitution."
 The punishment is imprisonment of 6 months to 5 years and a fine, however is there is coercion involved, a minor is involved (under 21) or if he is the manager, owner or otherwise in control of an establishment where prostitution takes place, the punishment is doubled.

 Section 361 of the code criminalised adultery for both sexes.
 Married prostitutes and clients therefore both commit an offence, but this is rarely enforced.

 Law enforcement is sometimes corrupt.
 Sex worker report being arrested for not carrying an identification card and having to pay a bribe to be released.
 Sexual assaults, rape and having unprotected sex with officers to be released have also been reported.

 HIV

-As with other western & central African countries, HIV is a problem.
+As in other West and central African countries, HIV is a major issue.
 Sex workers are one of the high risk groups.
 Access to health care and antiretroviral (ARTs) medicines for sex workers has improved.
 UNAIDs reported that in 2016 the estimated HIV prevalence amongst sex workers was 24.3%.

 In 2005, American biopharmaceutical company Gilead Sciences, proposed carrying out clinical tests of a new antiretroviral drug on prostitutes in Douala.
 These trials were opposed, including by anti-AIDS activist group ACT UP.